dyninst/tools/fleece/README.md

 make install
 ```

-For help with peach, execute:
+For help with fleece, execute:

-./peach --help
+./fleece --help